blazium-engine/blazium-docs/tutorials/2d/2d_antialiasing.rst

    Image is scaled by 2× with nearest-neighbor filtering to make aliasing more noticeable.

-To combat this, Godot supports several methods of enabling antialiasing on 2D rendering.
+To combat this, Blazium supports several methods of enabling antialiasing on 2D rendering.

 Antialiasing property in Line2D and custom drawing
 --------------------------------------------------